There are a number of reasons why you’d want to purchase health insurance for one month. But is it even possible?

 There are many different reasons why individuals and families may want to purchase temporary health coverage.
 Here are a few examples of when you might find yourself in need of a short-term plan:

 - You lost your term health insurance and the 60-day window is soon to pass.
 Once this window passes, you can’t buy a plan from the marketplace.
-After the 3rd month, the penalty will begin accumulating until you get coverage that includes minimum essential benefits.

 - You’re planning to travel out-of-state, but your HMO only has a local network.
 Short-term health insurance can be used to cover you during your travels.